This primer can help you understand Amazon Advertising, determine which methods are best for your business, and ensure your ads are a success.

 - A breakdown of Amazon Advertising

 - How to set up your ads for success on Amazon

 - The approaches you can take to ad creation

-We’re going to take a shot in the dark and guess that you’ve likely seen Amazon ads before.
-When searching for a product on Amazon, you’ll often see a few “Sponsored” items at the top of your results.
+We’re going to guess that you’ve likely seen Amazon ads before.
+When searching for a product on Amazon, you’ll often see a few “sponsored” items at the top of your results.
 And it’s not just products — brands and entire stores can advertise themselves as well.

 Amazon Advertising (formerly known as Amazon Media Group, Amazon Marketing Services, and Amazon Ad Platform) may seem daunting at first.
 But know that if you’ve launched a website or are familiar with social media for businesses, you’ll probably catch on quickly.
 The moving parts are different, but the way they interact will probably seem familiar.

 How Amazon ads can benefit your brand

 Amazon Advertising refers customers to your product pages, and traffic to those pages is a big part of influencing your placement in search results.
 The relationship between your product page and ad content is a lot like the relationship between your website landing pages and the Google Ads that drive traffic to them.